 This includes discovering the different foods enjoyed on the African continent and Ireland, sharing recipes, and exploring the significance of foods eaten during special ceremonies and different times of the year.

-- Hair Maintenance: Hair of special spiritual importance in Africa.
-Many African cultures see the head as the center of control, communication, and identity in the body.
+Hair is of special spiritual importance in Africa.
+Many African cultures see the head as the centre of control, communication, and identity.
 Hair was regarded as a source of power that personified the individual and could be used for spiritual purposes.
-Since it rests on the highest point on the body, hair itself was a means to communicate with divine spirits.
+Since it rests on the highest point on the body, the hair itself was a means to communicate with divine spirits.

-RIAINetwork with work with members and participants associate their identity and heritage with that of their parents’.
+Art education connects participants with their own culture and the rest of the world.
+RIAINetwork will work with members and participants to associate their identity and heritage with that of their parents’ own.
 Through art and music, they will improve their target language skills.